 What is “elderspeak?”

 The source of the problem with elderspeak is that it focuses on a person’s age and perceived frailties, as opposed to their actual cognitive abilities.
-It can imply that they are incompetent, negatively affecting their outlook and in turn impacting their quality of life.
+It can imply that they are incompetent, and negatively affect their outlook and quality of life.

 In most cases, the speaker is well-intentioned, but elderspeak is often unhelpful, hurtful and feeds negative stereotypes of aging.
 It can make people feel like they are being coddled or patronized, leading to feelings of resentment and further breakdowns in communication.
 Research suggests for some people, elderspeak decreases comprehension and causes confusion because exaggerated phrasing and slow speech patterns can be hard to understand.

 Reactions to elderspeak vary from loud outbursts to quiet or silent offense.
 It can even cause people to be less cooperative and more resistant.
 The bottom line?
 It’s not a respectful or constructive way to communicate.

 It’s natural to change how you speak with different people, and in some cases the change isn’t even conscious.
 Words matter, and understanding how people might perceive your words is critical.
 When you communicate with an older adult, be thoughtful about your word choices.